Sandra Susanibar-Adaniya, MD, MS

 Yasmin H. Karimi, MD

-Clinical Assistant Professor, Division of Hematology/Oncology, University of Michigan
+Clinical Assistant Professor, Division of Hematology/Oncology, University of Michigan, Rogel Cancer Center, Ann Arbor, MI

 Dr. Yasmin H. Karimi, MD is a Clinical Assistant Professor of Medicine in the Division of Hematology/Oncology at the University of Michigan.
 Dr. Karimi received her undergraduate degree from Johns Hopkins University, her medical degree from the University of Pennsylvania School of Medicine and went on to complete her internal medicine residency and chief residency at the University of Chicago.
 She completed her Hematology & Oncology fellowship at Stanford University before joining the lymphoma group at the University of Michigan Rogel Cancer Center.
 Her research focus is on conducting clinical trials in B cell lymphomas including diffuse large B cell lymphoma, mantle cell lymphoma, follicular lymphoma, marginal zone lymphoma, Hodgkin's lymphoma and CLL/SLL.
 Dr. Karimi is a member of the Non-Hodgkin Lymphoma Guidelines panel for the National Comprehensive Cancer Center Network (NCCN).
 Dr. Karimi finds joy in connecting with patients and families and is honored to be a part of their care team in their cancer journey.
 She has personal experience knowing how challenging it can be to navigate the decisions and treatments of indolent and aggressive lymphomas.
 Her goal is to provide meticulous and compassionate patient care while incorporating the most up to date understanding of the disease and latest advances in treatments to each patient's case.